Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 4. Role `1` displays `LocalAdminMenu`.
 5. Role `2` displays `AdminMenu`.
 6. `AdminMenu` provides eight labels for planned administrative actions.
-7. `MenuFlow.chooseOption` validates numeric input against the menu size.
+7. `MenuFlow.chooseOption` validates numeric input against the menu size and returns the selected integer.
+8. `MenuController` returns `MenuValues(userChoice, userRole)`.
+9. `BootConfigService` routes `FrontController.RequestType.SERVICE`.
+10. `ServiceController` dispatches by role and selected option.
+11. Admin option `1` calls `ShowCurrentRequests.CurrentRequests`.

+`ShowCurrentRequests` performs a JDBC join across `access_management`, `accounts`, `departments`, and `roles`, then prints the requesting account, requested department, requested job, and requested role.

 Current limitations:

-- `MenuFlow.chooseOption` always returns `false`.
-- `MenuFlow.admin()` is empty.
+- Local-admin service routing only logs that it started.
+- Admin option `1` only prints request rows; it does not approve, reject, filter by status, or return structured data.
-- Menu labels do not execute real service workflows yet.
+- Admin options `2` through `8` do not execute service workflows yet.
 - Non-admin roles are not routed.
+- `RouteService` and service subdirectories are placeholders.

 ## Recovery Design